-- What is the title of your play?
+- Pick a title for your play.

-- List and Description of Characters
+- List and describe your characters.

-- Setting Where is your play taking place?
+- Setting: Where is your play taking place?

-- Time What time is it?
+- Time: What time is it in your play?

-- Major Conflict What is the major problem the characters are going to confront in this play?
+- Major Conflict: What major problem does the character confront in this play?

 - Curtain Up!
 What are the characters doing when the curtain rises?

 - Write your dialogue and stage directions.
 Example below.